open-traffic-generator/otg-examples/README.md

 * [`otgen`](https://otg.dev/clients/otgen/) - This command-line utility comes as part of OTG toolkit.
 It is capable of manipulating a wide range of OTG features while hiding a lot of complexity from a user
 * [`snappi`](https://otg.dev/clients/snappi/) - Test scripts written in `snappi`, an auto-generated Python module, can be executed against any traffic generator conforming to the Open Traffic Generator API.
 * [`gosnappi`](https://otg.dev/clients/gosnappi/) - Similar to `snappi`, test scripts written in `gosnappi`, an auto-generated Go module, can be executed against any traffic generator conforming to the Open Traffic Generator API.
+* [`ondatra`](https://github.com/openconfig/ondatra) – Ondatra is a framework for writing and running tests against both real and containerized network devices.
+When executing a test via the Open Traffic Generator API, it uses `gosnappi` client library internally.

 ## Infrastructure